The future of vapourizing

 I guess that the answer is yes, I do want a one-hit-at-a-time device.
 I rarely chain-hit, but even if I did I think pulse power would still be a better choice.

-13. Hippie Dickie The Cube Rules!
+Hippie Dickie

 as i understand it, none of the pulse power devices have accurate temperature control -- i tried that style once and found it too difficult to use. my compromise is that i've settled into seven minute, 12 toke, sessions.